simple-login/app/README.md

 You will need the files `dkim.key` and `dkim.pub.key` for the next steps.

-For email gurus, we have chosen 1024 key length instead of 2048 for DNS simplicty as some registrar don't play well with long TXT record.
+For email gurus, we have chosen 1024 key length instead of 2048 for DNS simplicty as some registrars don't play well with long TXT record.

 ### DNS